Josefina Baez: Performances

 The performance, which went under the title "OM is 10" was followed by an academic symposium "Dialogue Dominicanish" organized and co-ordinated by Esther Hernandez (Brown University).
 Participants included: Conrad James (Birmingham University, UK), Arturo Victoriano (University of Toronto, Canada), Danny Mendez (Michigan State University), Sophie Mariñez (CUNY Graduate Center), Nestor Rodriguez (University of Toronto, Canada), Merle Collins (University of Maryland, USA) and Percy Encinas (Universidad Cientifica del Sur, Peru).

 On March 6, 2015, Josefina directed a performance with students from Spanish 126: "Performing Latinidad" to discuss issues of identity and to bring the texts from their class to life.
-Professor Lorgia H. García Peña, an assistant professor of Romance Languages and Literatures teaches the course at Harvard University.
+Professor Lorgia H. García Peña, then an Assistant Professor of Romance Languages and Literatures, taught the course at Harvard University.

-Many of Baez's performances are easily accessible to the public.
+Many of Báez's performances are easily accessible to the public.
 In addition to performing on large stages, she also performs in smaller settings such as people's homes, on the street, in parks, and schools.
 This ultimately allows her performances to reach a wider audience and become more intimate.
-Her performance of Apartarte/Casarte is often performed in various locations, even in Baez's own home on one occasion.
+Her performance of Apartarte/Casarte is often performed in various locations, even in Báez's own home on one occasion.
 During this performance in front of only 12 people, she interacts with the audience throughout the performance.
-Apartarte/Casarte is a performance in which Baez combines parts from her other performances to comment on several themes such as her immigrant experience and marriage.
-There is a part where Baez expresses her happiness of being newly married, which quickly transitions to her frustration of being expected to live up to gendered housewife duties as she angrily performs acts of domesticity.
+Apartarte/Casarte is a performance in which Báez combines parts from her other performances to comment on several themes such as her immigrant experience and marriage.
+There is a part where Báez expresses her happiness of being newly married, which quickly transitions to her frustration of being expected to live up to gendered housewife duties as she angrily performs acts of domesticity.
 In this performance, she is resisting the treatment of women and traditional gender roles.